Convocation

 How many guests can I bring?

-Each student can purchase 2 guest tickets each at £25 per ticket (+ booking fee for the transaction).
+Each student can purchase 2 guest tickets each at £25 per ticket (+ booking fee for each transaction).
 The number of guest tickets available for purchase is likely to increase when registration closes and we know how many graduands wish to attend each ceremony.
 Please indicate on the registration form if you would be interested in purchasing extra tickets, and if any become available at a later date, we will notify you.

 How much are tickets?